Muhammadkamranlive/OOP-DesignPatterns/Structural/Proxy/README.md

 04 - Composite proxy: SoA/AoS
 	Relevant for processing any kind of large volumes of structured data.
 AoS = array of structures, SoA = structure of arrays

+05 - Composite proxy: Array Backed Properties
+	A proxy to manipulate a group of properties;

+06 - Dynamic proxy
+	Constructed at runtime;